EU lawmakers back wide ban on disposable plastic products

-STRASBOURG, France — The European Union parliament has overwhelmingly voted to impose a wide-ranging ban on single-use plastics to counter pollution from discarded items.
+STRASBOURG, France — The European Union parliament overwhelmingly voted Wednesday to impose a wide-ranging ban on single-use plastics to counter pollution from discarded items that end up in waterways and fields.

 The European Parliament backed the ban in a 560-35 final vote on Wednesday.
 EU member states have given their support but need to vote on the measure for it to go into effect.